thinkst-cs/Prelude-Detect-Workshop/exercises/05-Creating-Tests.md

 Creating a test is only the first step.
 You need to modify the test template created in the previous step to make it useful.

 Let's download a copy of Pneuma and modify the test to write the Pneuma agent to disk.
-This Pneuma binary has been compiled for the purpose of this workshop and defanged - it does not execute normally and instead exits immediately.
+This Pneuma binary has not been defanged.

-An example of a test that writes a malicious file to disk can be found [here]().
+An example of a test that writes a malicious file to disk can be found [here](https://github.com/VVX7/pneuma-binaries).

 - Open the test using your preferred IDE.
 - Modify the test to write the Pneuma agent to disk.